kartikagarwal777/CGR2020/README.md

 Code description will be in the Rmd file "quarterly_new.rmd"<br>
-excel sheet description will be available in "excel_notes.txt" Macro is to convert the excel sheet from the code format to paper excel format
+excel sheet description will be available in "excel_notes.txt"<br>
+Macro is to convert the excel sheet from the code format to paper excel format